Why use SoapUI Pro for Web Service Testing?

-While the Open Source version can be seen as the Swiss-Army knife for testing, SoapUI Pro is the tool with the sharpest edge.
-Applied to the Functional Testing area, SoapUI Pro focus on enhancing efficiency and usability.
+While the Open Source version can be seen as the Swiss-Army knife for testing, SoapUI NG Pro is the tool with the sharpest edge.
+Applied to testing web services, SoapUI NG Pro focus on enhancing efficiency and usability.
 With Point and Click Testing, you can drag and drop instead of manually writing the code.
 The Form Editor creates a form from your request, further eliminating the need for you to spend time on repetitive coding.
 These functions make, in combination with The Outline Editor who simplifies and exposes the XML structure, your testing more fun and less time consuming.
-If creativity, flow and speed are important to you as a tester, SoapUI Pro is too.
+If creativity, flow and speed are important to you as a tester, SoapUI NG Pro is too.

 Web Service Sample Project